Rhoban/hl_kid_public/README.md

     ssh-keygen -t rsa

-Copy the content of `.ssh/id_rsa.pub` to the GitHub public key.
+Sign in on your GitHub account and go to Settings, and then "SSH and GPG keys".
+Click "New SSH key" and copy the content of `.ssh/id_rsa.pub` in the key field, choose any name you want and validate the new key.

 ## Installing the workspace